EstiBamberger/Practicum-React-Project/README.md

 5. **Run Client**: Execute `npm run dev` to run the client.
 6. **Enjoy**: Start enjoying the site and streamline your employee management tasks with ease.

-Thank you for choosing WM | Workers Management for your employee management needs.
+Thank you for choosing EM | Employee Management for your employee management needs.
 If you have any questions or feedback, feel free to reach out.
 Happy managing!